 It’s also through my decision to run my own online business that I’ve learned how important it is to have dreams, to show up, work hard, and never brush off the fact that dreams DO come true.
 I know this because I’ve seen my dreams come true time and time and time again.
 Never stop dreaming and never stop working towards them.
 Indeed, there were countless times where I questioned what I was doing, but even in the earlier days when it felt like I wasn’t making much progress (in terms of self-employment becoming a reliable option), I just never, ever, ever, stopped working toward it.

-Choosing to leave my college program and pursue my passion is really what taught me how following your heart is always a good idea, and little did I know it would be the first of many big life events where listening to my gut was essential in leading me down the right path.
+Choosing to leave my college program and pursue my passion is really what taught me how following your heart is almost always a good idea.
+Little did I know it would be the first of many big life events where listening to my gut was essential in leading me down the right path.

 Look closely at the present you are constructing.
 It should look like the future you are dreaming.– Alice Walker